abdellani/final-project/README.md

 # Live demo

-You can check for live demo here -- [Demo link](https://fast-wave-25233.herokuapp.com/)
+You can check for live demo [Here](https://fast-wave-25233.herokuapp.com/)

 # About the program